legendum/plano/README.md

       // We're running!
     });

-All API methods return promises.
+All API methods return `Promise` objects.
+Values may be plain strings or more complex objects.
+The API attempts to handle data encoding issues transparently.

 #### Put data using the API